IBM/Portfolio-Optimize/README.md

 - Benchmark options and weights are defined in the `benchmarks.csv` file.
 You can specify weights instead of position units (e.g. .25 for 25% allocation)
 - An example user portfolio is defined in the `portfolio.csv` file.
 Here, position units are expected as the total value of the optimized portfolio will match the current value of this (unless a cash infusion is specified in the request).

-To initalize the application, access the initialize endpoint in your browser by navigating to <http://0.0.0.0:8080/api/init>.
+You have the ability to initalize the application by accessing the initialize endpoint in your browser by navigating to <http://0.0.0.0:8080/api/init>.

 Find more information on Investment Portfolio api calls [here](https://console.ng.bluemix.net/apidocs/751-investment-portfolio?&language=node#introduction).